alberto-santini/adaptive-large-neighbourhood-search/README.md

     * `global-best` if the new solution is better than the previous best solution, otherwise
     * `improved` if the new solution is better than the current solution, otherwise
     * `accepted` if the new solution was accepted by the acceptance criterion.
-The fourth multiplier, `decay`, determines how fast the above three values affect the methods' scores.
-A sade default is just a little less than 1.0, to ensure that scores change smoothly.
+    * The fourth multiplier, `decay`, determines how fast the above three values affect the methods' scores.
+A sane default is just a little less than 1.0, to ensure that scores change smoothly.
 * `parameter-tuning-file`: if performing parameter tuning, this is the filename where results will be saved.
 * `results-log-basename`: basename for the result files.